 On each chain, Clipper has one multi-asset pool composed of WBTC, ETH, USDC, USDT, DAI, and sometimes others (varies by chain).
 Each asset has a target weight, which is based on its trading volume and volatility.
 On Ethereum mainnet, the targets are roughly ⅓ WETH, ⅓ WBTC, and ⅓ USD stablecoins.
 LPs who deposit into a pool own a pro-rata portion of the entire pool, not just the asset(s) they deposited.
 This means the real-time value of an LP’s deposit will fluctuate based on the (USD-denominated) value of the entire liquidity pool.
 It means Clipper LPs have acquired exposure to a diversified portfolio on the efficient frontier of return relative to risk.

 Clipper’s innovation is in the rebalancing process.
 Instead of paying transaction fees to buy and sell, Clipper facilitates swaps at advantageous prices with the noisy order flow from retail traders (noisy i.e., randomly distributed around the actual market price).
 Thus, transaction costs are paid for by traders rather than LPs.
 Clipper ensures noisy flow by only transacting with human traders, deterring over-informed whales, and banning bots.
-Because Clipper has capped liquidity pools, volume turns over extremely fast, sometimes multiple times per day, meaning Clipper can rebalance pools quickly just by using its organic trade flow.
+Because Clipper maintains smaller liquidity pools (it sustains TVL levels that achieve an optimal balance of fees and slippage for small trades), volume turns over extremely fast, sometimes multiple times per day.
+This means Clipper can rebalance pools quickly just by using its organic trade flow.
 The alpha generated from the zero-cost DRP is the entire source of Clipper’s yield.
 There are no “fees” like we see with first generation DEXs.